 ‘An unknown Stenograph for the blind surfaces’ – An illustrated article

-It is solidly made and is beautifully hand decorated with floral motifs.
-Please see the first detail image below.
+It is solidly made and is beautifully hand decorated with floral motifs (fourth detail image below).

 There is no serial number or patent dates to be found on it.